zannabianca1997/apelle/README.md

 ### `songs-<source>`
 Song providers.
 Handle communication with the given source.
 Register themselves at runtime on the `songs` service.

+### `queues`
+Queue service.
+Keep track of the position of each song in the queue, and the currently playing song.

 ## Prod-like mode